Now Reading

 Pizza Margherita Wine Pairings

-Pizza Margherita is in a different realm than most cheesy, topping-laden pizzas found in America.
+Pizza Margherita is different from most cheesy, topping-laden pizzas found in America.
 Italian pizza, replicated with authenticity in pizzerias across the U.S., has a fabulous crunchy crust and uses high-quality farm-fresh ingredients.
 It’s the perfect hand-held combination of bread, cheese, vegetables, and herbs, bite after bite.

 While cracking a beer with your Friday night ‘za is temptingly easy, nothing elevates the flavors of Pizza Margherita more than Italian wine.